WilliamBusby/WilliamBusby/README.md

 - 🚀 Studied Aerospace engineering at university.
 - 📚 Completed a 12 week full stack course with <a href="https://nology.io/" title="_nology">\_nology</a> developing my techstack.
-- 💼 Currently working for Accenture in the data studio.
 - 💻 Interested in a wide variety of coding languages and always looking to learn more!

 ## Tech Stack